Skip to main content

 1

-Define the function on the agent
+Create the function in the dashboard

 2

-Claude sees it as a tool
+The agent sees it as a tool

 3